 It only took investing more than $200,000 in business coaches, masterminds, and marketing mentors — not to mention the hundreds of thousands of dollars (millions?)
 I lost by committing the mistakes to begin with, and almost bankrupting my law practice!

 You don’t need to make these mistakes any longer.

 Nor do you need to spend the hundreds of thousands of dollars like I did to learn to fix them!

 Instead, you can learn from my experience and that of our member lawyers.

 In fact, I recently went back and mined the past ten years to discover what made the difference between success and failure for the lawyers I’ve coached over the years.

 You see, I began to notice that there some patterns and distinct markers that made the difference, and I wanted to know exactly what they were.
 So, I figured it out.

 And now, I’d love to share with you what I discovered.
-I invite you to join our next training when I will teach the 5 shifts our member lawyers make to build high-6 and 7-figure law practices serving families and small business owners.
-You can enroll in the free training here.
+Watch my latest masterclass training when I teach the five shifts our member lawyers make to build high-six and seven-figure law practices serving families and small business owners.
+Get instant access to this free training here.